Raon1123/raon1123.github.io/index.md

 <!---
 If you can read this line, you may see raw HTML page
 I don't want to show this paper anymore.
 If you want to contact relate to this paper, please contact Prof. Kwang In Kim (kimkin@postech.ac.kr) who is previous advisor.
-I kicked the MLV lab for unavoidable reasons.
+I got a pink slip the MLV lab for unavoidable reasons.
 1. Yunpyo An, Suyeong Park, and Kwang in Kim. “[Active Learning Guided by Efficient Surrogate Learners](https://arxiv.org/abs/2301.02761)”, AAAI 2024.
 --->
 In detail, [DBLP](https://dblp.org/pid/337/1619.html)